adnammit/notes/codeBible.md

 	- singleton: class which only allows one instance of itself to be created
 	- interface vs abstract class
 	- Big O notation: "this algorithm takes at most x amount of time"
 	- recursion
 	- powers of 2 ?
-	- low coupling: keep components of coding separate so a fault in one does not break them all
-	- high cohesion
+	- low coupling and high cohesion
 	- design patterns: book by Martin Fowler
 	- algorithms
 	- use node in MVC schema
 	- have an example of an AJAX request
-	- 'database' for a small project
 	- react vs jsx vs javascript
 	- what is an object literal?
 	- what is routing?
 	- node migrations
 	- dependency injection
+	- avoiding sql injections and other security topics
 	- types vs unit testing
 	- databases:
 		* SQL query refresh
 		* ORM libraries/APIs: Object Relational Mapping - manipulating the data that you get from a DB
+	- how do you scale large enterprise applications and make them scale in-flight?
 * where do you see yourself in five years?
 	- mentoring
 	- mastery

-## GENERAL TOPICS:
+## TOPIC DEEP DIVES
 * **architecture**: according to [Martin Fowler](https://www.youtube.com/watch?v=DngAZyWMGR0), architecture is the "important stuff": the shared understanding between developers, and the things that are hard to change:
 	- architecture is the common understanding of the system design that is shared between expert developers of the system.
 		* software development is a social thing -- we have to understand what each other are doing